NicholasTYD/Saudade/README.md

 Saudade is built using Django REST Framework as the backend, and ReactJS as the frontend.
 HTML, CSS JavaScript and Python were also used where applicable.

+You may view a demostration of the application's functionality [here](https://www.youtube.com/watch?v=94nXDkZkNak).

 ## Distinctiveness and Complexity

 ### Distinctiveness